This post was originally published in 2012. I updated the photos in 2020.

 - 1 cup milk

-- Place butter in medium sauce pot.
+- To Make Filling: Place butter in medium sauce pot.
 Add juice from canned pineapple, brown sugar, and flour.

 - Place over medium high heat while stirring constantly with a whisk until butter is melted and mixture is smooth and creamy.